rapid7/insightconnect-plugins/mcafee_atd/help.md

 #### Check Hash Status

-This action is used to action to check if a user submitted hash value is either blacklisted or whitelisted.
+This action is used to check if a user submitted hash value is either blacklisted or whitelisted.

 ##### Input